skm25199/website/README.md

 # bitwarden.com Website

-The bitwarden Website project is written using Jekyll, which is hosted/deployed to a GitHub pages branch.
+The bitwarden Website a awesome project is written using Jekyll, which is hosted/deployed to a GitHub pages branch.

 # Contribute